mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 | `terraform apply` tries to create `mpcc-e2e-workload` | `create_service_account` is still `true` |
 | results collected but empty | the workload wrote a result file with no metrics — read the serial console before believing the numbers |

-Three of these are GPU-only, and all three are real.
-None is quota.
+Two of the notes below are GPU-only, and both are real.
+Neither is quota.

-**`result verify` fails on a GPU run with "Token does not report a STABLE Confidential Space image".** Not a flake, and not something to work around.
+**`result verify` used to fail on a GPU run with "Token does not report a STABLE Confidential Space image" — fixed 2026-09-03.** Recorded because the shape of it is worth remembering.
 The GPU image family is `confidential-space-preview-cgpu`, and its attestation token carries `support_attributes: [EXPERIMENTAL]` where the CPU image carries `[LATEST STABLE USABLE]`.
-The two halves of the product disagree about whether that is acceptable:
+The two halves of the product disagreed about whether that is acceptable:

-- the key release policy already exempts it — `Vault.__install_attribute_mapping` builds `swname == "CONFIDENTIAL_SPACE" && (nvidia_gpu.cc_mode == "ON" || 'STABLE' in support_attributes)`,
+- the key release policy already exempted it — `Vault.__install_attribute_mapping` builds `swname == "CONFIDENTIAL_SPACE" && (nvidia_gpu.cc_mode == "ON" || 'STABLE' in support_attributes)`.
-  with a comment saying GPU mode is not stable yet.
-That is why the run works at all: the token's `nvidia_gpu.cc_mode` is `ON`, so KMS releases the key.
+  That is why the run worked at all: the token's `nvidia_gpu.cc_mode` is `ON`, so KMS released the key.
-- `AttestationVerifier` has no such branch. `require_stable_image` defaults to `True` and no caller overrides it, so it rejects the very run the key policy deliberately allowed.
+- `AttestationVerifier` had no such branch, so it rejected the very run the key policy deliberately allowed.

-The run's attestation is sound — confidential mode was genuinely on.
-The gap is that the verifier was never taught the exemption the key policy already makes.
-**Do not "fix" this by relaxing `require_stable_image`**; that is a security check, and which of the two halves is right is a product decision.
-Report it.
+The verifier now makes the same disjunction: `require_stable_image` became `require_hardened_image`, and `AttestationRequirements.__is_hardened` accepts a STABLE image **or** a GPU in confidential mode.
+Neither half was relaxed — they were made to agree.
+If the two ever drift apart again, a released key produces results nobody can verify, and that is what to look for.

 **`terraform apply` of the GPU stack fails with "Error changing instance status after creation: VM has a Local SSD attached but an undefined value for